SUNYCosmo/compphysics-course/phy315notes/docs/ch1_intro.md

 The first step is to make sure that you have the proper environment setup on your computer.
 Make sure that you have `python 3` installed; also install the `numpy` package.
 One way to make sure that these two packages are installed is to install the [`Anaconda Python Distribution`](https://www.anaconda.com/products/distribution).

-Once you have the proper programming environment setup, let's begin with the following example code.
+Once you have the proper programming environment setup, let's begin with the following basic tasks that most programming languages can do - output, loop and condition.

+### Printing Output

 === "Input"